GPU Infrastructure • Resource Architecture

 GPU Product Line and Selection Strategy

 GPU Mart's GPU portfolio is designed and deployed based on application-specific requirements, architectural generations, long-term maintainability, and compute efficiency.
 We prioritize modern GPU architectures and mainstream models, and continuously update our offerings in line with NVIDIA's technology roadmap.
-GPU types are selected according to distinct AI and compute workloads to ensure consistent performance and operational stability.

 All GPU resources are centrally procured, deployed, and managed by the Database Mart infrastructure team, and are governed under a unified lifecycle management framework, forming a standardized GPU infrastructure pool.